venantius/ultra/README.md

 Great question, hypothetical asker!
 In short, my `:user` profile was starting to become bloated.
-It was difficult to tell whether plugins were interfering with each other to create problems, and my `:injections` key in particular was starting to look a little unwieldy.
+It was difficult to tell whether plugins were interfering with each other, and my `:injections` key in particular was starting to look a little unwieldy.

-As I got further down the route of configuring my environment, I started to add or re-write core functionality of other tools, and eventually ended up really rummaging around in the guts of things.
+As I got further down the road of configuring my environment, I started to re-write the core functionality of my other tools, and eventually ended up deep in the guts of things.
 At some point it just made sense to split it out into its own project.

 ## Special Thanks